Artwork by Lorraine Whelan . . .

 Lorraine Whelan is a visual artist and writer based in Bray, Co.
 Wicklow,

 Republic of Ireland.
 Her published writing takes the form of poetry,

 Her visual art utilises painting, drawing and print media, and recently she has been exploring audio and video tools.
 In addition, Lorraine has been incorporating book-binding skills into her visual work.

 Developing work from charged responses to personal circumstances and environment, Lorraine has an ongoing interest in the study of dreams and uses dream imagery and symbols related to her life and family history both in her writing and visual art.
 Through the specifics of her own life, Lorraine Whelan explores the universal themes of memory, identity and time.

 Follow the links below for images & details on recent projects.
 To see a classic timeline of experience, check out Lorraine's CV

 I was born in Toronto, Canada into a large Irish immigrant family.
 Shortly after obtaining my primary degree in 1986, I moved to Ireland to where my parents and half my siblings had already returned.

-My writing (poetry, art criticism & commentary, fiction) has been published in Ireland, Canada, USA, Luxembourg & online.
+My writing (poetry, art criticism & commentary, fiction, non-fiction) has been published in Ireland, Canada, USA, Luxembourg & online.

 I have exhibited my artwork throughout Ireland in both solo and group exhibitions and have exhibited in group exhibitions in France, China and Canada.
 I have participated in artist residencies and symposia and my work is included in private (US, Canada, Australia, UK & Belgium) and in public/corporate collections (Microsoft WPGI, OPW, HSE, Tyrone Guthrie Centre, Europol & IBM).